pgtipping/Synthalyst/memory-bank/progress.md

 ## Recent Updates (Last 24 Hours)

+- ✅ Integrated Interview Questions Generator into the main application

+  - Replaced the 2Do Task Manager card with the Interview Questions Generator card on the home page
+  - Updated the icon to use HelpCircle instead of Target
+  - Updated the card description to reflect the Interview Questions Generator functionality
+  - Made the feature more accessible to users directly from the home page
+  - Location: `nextjs-app/src/app/page.tsx`

 - ✅ Improved UI readability by changing grey/silver text to black

   - Updated global CSS file to modify default text colors